Dr Tracy Castelino

-Dr Tracy Castelino founded the ShantiWorks organisation.
-Dr Castelino has been working in the field of violence against women for 20 years.
-This has included direct service and management roles with women and children’s services and men’s family violence prevention and intervention services.
-She is currently engaged with several primary prevention projects which utilises her gender violence prevention and intervention expertise.
+has been working in the field of violence against women for more than 30 years.
+This has included direct service and management roles with women and children’s services and perpertator intervention services.
 She continues to work with women and children who have been subjected to violence in their homes and provides supervision to domestic violence and men’s family violence teams.
-Dr Castelino continues to provide counselling and group work as this grounds her knowledge and skills in providing supervision and training.
-She is regularly called upon to facilitate partnership work, within organisations and across multi-sectoral collaborations.
+She values partnerships and collective responses to systemic and social injustices and offers development and facilitation of community coordinated responses.
 She is skilled in working with the local politics and taking care of people and process to bring forward meaningful outcomes.
 With ShantiWorks’ colleagues, she is stepping into challenging the systems and tactics of whiteness and racism.

 is a social worker living in Melbourne and has worked in the field of violence against women in Victoria and Queensland.
 She has worked in direct practice as an advocate and coordinator of a domestic violence crisis support program.
 Lisa remains engaged in working directly with women and survivors of violence providing individual counselling.
 She is a facilitator and trainer and is passionate about creating a space for meaningful group and community conversation that allows for critical discussion and action.